-He could just as well have added that we were polarized by her accomplishments.
-Though she was never reported to have failed a drug test, Griffith-Joyner lived under suspicion that detracted from the two most magnificent weeks of sprinting in the history of women’s track and field.
+Clinton could just as well have added that we were polarized by her accomplishments.
+She never failed a drug test.
+But Griffith-Joyner lived under suspicion that detracted from the two most magnificent weeks of sprinting in the history of women’s track and field.

 One misconception about Florence Griffith-Joyner is that she came out of the blue in her electrifying 1988 season.
-In fact, she finished fourth in the 200 meters in the inaugural World Championships in Helsinki in 1983, then captured the silver medal the following summer at the Los Angeles Olympics, where future husband Al Joyner won the triple jump.
+In fact, she finished fourth in the 200 meters in the inaugural World Championships in Helsinki in 1983.
+She captured the silver medal the following summer at the LA Olympics, where future husband Al Joyner won the triple jump.

-Flo-Jo faded from the track scene shortly afterward, working in a bank and designing clothes, but she returned for the 1987 World Championships and earned another silver medal in the 200 while also helping the U.S. 400 relay to the gold.
+Flo-Jo faded from the track scene shortly afterward, working at a bank and designing clothes.
+But she returned for the 1987 World Championships and earned another silver medal in the 200 while also helping the U.S. 400 relay to the gold.

 Flo-Jo dominated in 1988

-The format of the U.S. Trials is set up to closely match the schedule that competitors will face later that year at the Olympics.
-In the case of the sprints, athletes qualifying for Seoul faced two rounds a day on two consecutive days.
+The format of the U.S. Trials is set up to closely match the schedule competitors will face at the Olympics.
+With sprints, athletes qualifying for Seoul faced two rounds a day on two consecutive days.
 But once Florence Griffith-Joyner posted 10.49 seconds in the second round of the 100 meters on July 16, 1988, they might as well have canceled the next day’s races.

 The 10.49 clocking has always been controversial.
-The wind gauge showed an improbable 0.0 meters per second, so the suspicion has always been that the performance was wind-aided.
-Still, 10.49 was the kind of time that would have required a hurricane-force tailwind for anyone but Flo-Jo.
+The wind gauge showed an improbable 0.0 meters per second.
+So the suspicion has always been that the performance was wind-aided.
+Still, 10.49 was the kind of time that required a hurricane-force tailwind for anyone but Flo-Jo.

 Her time in the final the next day was 10.61, which would be the current world record if not for her 10.49 in the quarterfinals.
 The 200 meters a few days later was more of the same.
 Griffith-Joyner pounded out four sub-22 efforts to qualify for Seoul.

-There was already unsupported speculation that Griffith-Joyner was using performance-enhancing substances.
+Unsupported speculation already existed that Griffith-Joyner was using performance-enhancing substances.
 At the same time, though, she was being lauded for her fashion on and off the track right down to her long and perfectly maintained fingernails, and Flo-Jo was polished in the interview room.